A public administrator holding a laptop and meeting with staff members sitting in a circle.

 Step 1: Earn a Bachelor’s Degree

-Most public administrator jobs require at least a bachelor’s degree.
+Most jobs for professionals interested in pursuing public administrator careers require at least a bachelor’s degree.
 Students who’ve already decided to go into public administration often pursue a degree in public administration or a related field such as public sector management.
 Programs for these degrees typically take four years to complete and include classes on topics such as organizational leadership, financial management, and other essential skills.

 Step 2: Gain Experience in Entry-Level Positions